Cat S62 Pro Rugged Smartphone review

 That said, the 12MP sensor on this phone did take some particularly useful images the HDR mode produced some impressive results.
 Megapixels aren’t everything, and the camera can record 4K video recording, even if the screen can’t play that back pixel-for-pixel.

-More of an issue is the battery capacity, as the 4000mAh isn’t large by rugged phone standards, and this isn’t a design that allows for the battery to be replaced, unlike the S42.
+More of an issue is the battery capacity, as the 4000mAh isn’t large by rugged phone standards, and this isn’t a design that allows for the battery to be replaced.

 This capacity limits the general use recharging cycle at a maximum of two days, and if you use the processing power and special features of this design, it might be reduced even more.